supseven-at/mailchimp/README.md

 ## Manual

-Please take a look at the full manual inside the Documentation directory and later at https://docs.typo3.org/typo3cms/extensions/mailchimp/.
+Please take a look at the full manual inside the Documentation directory or rendered at https://docs.typo3.org/typo3cms/extensions/mailchimp/.